sonata-project/SonataMediaBundle/docs/reference/security.rst

 Creating your own Security Download Strategy
 --------------------------------------------

-The Strategy class must implement the ``DownloadStrategyInterface`` which contains 2 main methods:
+The strategy class must implement the ``DownloadStrategyInterface`` which contains 2 main methods:

 * isGranted: return true or false depends on the strategy logic
 * getDescription: explains the strategy